Federated Learning with Heterogeneous Differential Privacy: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we present the results of a number of experiments to show the gain in performance of the proposed \emph{FeO2} algorithm compared to the baseline \emph{DP-FedAvg} algorithm.
-The experiments show that \emph{FeO2} outperforms \emph{DP-FedAvg} with the right choice of the hyperparameter $r$ in terms of the global model accuracy, as well as in terms of the average personalized local model accuracy.
+Thus far, we showed that \textsc{FedHDP} achieves Bayes optimal performance on a class of linear problems.
+In this section, we present the results of a number of more realistic experiments to show the utility gain of the proposed \textsc{FedHDP} algorithm with fine-tuned hyperparameters compared to the baseline \textsc{DP-FedAvg} algorithm, where we additionally apply personalization on this baseline at clients using Ditto~\cite{li2021ditto} and refer to it as \textsc{DP-FedAvg+Ditto}.
+Additionally, we compare the performance against another stronger baseline, \textsc{HDP-FedAvg+Ditto}, which is a personalized variant of \textsc{HDP-FedAvg}.
+Note that \textsc{HDP-FedAvg+Ditto} can be viewed as a special case of \textsc{FedHDP} with uniform averaging, i.e., $r=1$, instead of a weighted averaging at the server.
+Note that the hyperparameters for the models, such as learning rate and others, are first tuned using the baseline \textsc{Non-Private} algorithm, then the same values of such hyperparameters are applied in all the private algorithms.
+The experiments consider the case where two privacy levels are presented to each client to choose from, to be private or non-private.
+The experiments show that \textsc{FedHDP} outperforms the baseline algorithms with the right choice of the hyperparameters $r, \lambda$ in terms of the global model accuracy, as well as in terms of the average personalized local model accuracy.